jandom/jandom/_posts/2020-07-30-deploy-create-react-app-aws-pulumi/post.md

 This is a much wider topic and we'll only stick to the simplest solution.
 Searching around for best practices might give you some ideas for what to do depending on your situation.

+# Conclusions

+That brings us to a conclusion, we have a rudimenatry setup for hosting a Create React App.
+With a single bucket we can serve contents using HTTP requests.
+This is a far cry from what we want, it's hard to expect users to access your website by the bucket URL!
+What's next in this series?
+Well, we need to connect the S3 bucket to a Route53 record.
+Then, some considerations about load and caching will follow, showing how CloudFront can be used to cache the contents of your S3 bucket.
+But that'll all come later!

-# Serving directly from S3 with Route53 (medium)
+## Serving directly from S3 with Route53 (medium)

-IN PROGRESS
+This extension is curretly in progress

-# Serving directly from S3 with Route53 and CDN (hard)
+## Serving directly from S3 with Route53 and CDN (hard)

-IN PROGRESS
+This extension is curretnly in progress

 # Credits

-Big big thanks to Charlie "Cloud Wizard" Shepherd for helping me review and improve this post.
+- Big big thanks to Charlie "Cloud Wizard" Shepherd for helping me review and improve this post.

 TODO